-Franco Morone, a pride of Italian acoustic guitar
+Franco Morone.
+Pride of Italian acoustic guitar

-Regarding the didactic activity, he boasts a list of publications/methods for fingerstyle guitar and a regular activity guitar workshops.
+Regarding the didactic activity, he boasts a list of publications/methods for fingerstyle guitar and regular activity guitar workshops.

-Aware that with this vast and important curriculum in the interview we will be able to satisfy only a small part of our curiosity, we warmly thank Franco for his availability and we ask him some questions, trying to privilege the creative aspect and the origin of his fascinating music.
+We warmly thank Franco for his availability to reply to some questions, trying to privilege the creative aspect and the origin of his fascinating music.

 How the passion for the guitar and subsequent musical experiences born